OctopusDeploy/docs/docs/administration/how-to-move-the-octopus-server-to-another-server-or-vm.md

 Any of the following commands will need to be run as Administrator as they require access to the Registry.
 :::

-## Moving the Octopus Server but not the Database
+## Moving the Octopus Server but not the Database {#HowtomovetheOctopusServertoanotherserverorVM-MovingtheOctopusServerbutnottheDatabase}

 If your database is on the same server as your Octopus Server instance/s and you will require to move this also then the following steps will be require

-## Moving the Octopus Server and the Database
+## Moving the Octopus Server and the Database {#HowtomovetheOctopusServertoanotherserverorVM-MovingtheOctopusServerandtheDatabase}

 :::hint
 **Octopus version.**